facelessuser/coloraide/docs/src/markdown/color.md

 ## Updating

 A color can be "updated" using another color input.
-When an update occurs, the current color space is updated from the data of the second color, but the color space does not change.
+When an update occurs, the current color is updated from the data of the second color, but the color space does not change.
 Using `update` is the equivalent of [converting](#converting) the second color to the color space of the first and then updating all the coordinates (including alpha).
 The input parameters are identical to the `new` method, so we can use a color object, a color string,